 Audiovisual Viewing and Additional Interactive Learning Tools: CD/DVD players are located in the FNIC computer lab.
 Please ask for and use headphones when viewing videos if others are in the room or in adjacent rooms.
+You may bring your headphones, if desired.
 From the lab, students enrolled in VUSN courses may watch class lectures streamed on the Web; however, course coordinators determine access policies for these resources.